 Frequently Asked QuestionsSkip Frequently Asked Questions

 How can I earn a certificate for this course?

 First, you need to decide which MicroMasters program the certificate will go towards because the certificates for each of the two MicroMasters program are not interchangeable.

 For each of the MicroMasters programs you will need to pass this online course with a final grade of 50% or above.
 However, each program will then require different final assessments in order to earn a course certificate toward the full MicroMasters credential with details and logistics as follows:

-The Statistics and Data Science (SDS) Program: If you are interested in pursuing the DS MicroMasters credential, you will need to pass this online course (50% or above), enroll and verify for the assessment course 14.310Fx Data Analysis in Social Sciences-Assessment on edX by November 14, and successfully pass the assessment course (60% or above).
+The Statistics and Data Science (SDS) Program: If you are interested in pursuing the DS MicroMasters credential, you will need to pass this online course (50% or above), enroll and verify for the assessment course 14.310Fx Data Analysis in Social Sciences-Assessment on edX, and successfully pass the assessment course (60% or above).
 You will then have fulfilled this component of the SDS MicroMasters credential and will receive a certificate.

 What if I am interested in both MicroMasters Program?